EgoIntent: A Pre-Outcome Micro-Step Benchmark for Understanding What, Why, and Next: Introduction

-We conduct a systematic evaluation of 15 representative MLLMs.
-As shown in Fig.~\ref{fig:scores}, the results indicate that even the best-performing model achieves an average score of only 33.31 across the three dimensions, suggesting that step-level intent understanding in egocentric videos remains highly challenging and far from being solved for current models.
+Recent Multimodal Large Language Models (MLLMs) have made rapid progress in visual perception and reasoning~\cite{hurst2024gpt,comanici2025gemini,bai2025qwen3,yang2025qwen3,wu2024deepseek}, bringing general-purpose embodied and wearable assistants closer to practical use.
+A useful assistant, however, should do more than react to explicit instructions~\cite{lu2024proactive}: it should infer a user's current intent~\cite{wen2025ai,peng2025eye} and anticipate likely needs from ongoing behavior~\cite{lee2025sensible,chu2025intention}.
+This requires reasoning beyond observable scenes, objects, and actions toward the latent goals that organize them across an ongoing procedure.

+Egocentric video provides a natural testbed because it aligns the actor's actions, manipulated objects, and surrounding context in a first-person view~\cite{kulkarni2025egovita,vinod2025egovlm}.
+Recent benchmarks have begun to study intent-related reasoning in this setting~\cite{zhou2025x,peng2025eye,veerabadran2025benchmarking,chen2026egoplan,mangalam2023egoschema,li2026egocross,zhang2026egonight,zhu2026egosound}.
+For example, EgoGazeVQA~\cite{peng2025eye} studies gaze-grounded intent questions at the clip level, while WAGIBench~\cite{veerabadran2025benchmarking} evaluates episode-level goal inference for wearable assistants.
+In procedural activities, however, intent changes as an activity advances from one step to another~\cite{song2023ego4d}.
+Episode- or clip-level goals cannot fully characterize these fine-grained transitions~\cite{peirone2025hiero}: the same visible action may serve different immediate purposes, play different roles in a procedure, and support multiple plausible continuations.

+\textbf{The key challenge is to infer what a person is trying to accomplish, why the current step matters, and what is likely to happen next before the outcome becomes visible.} To address this challenge, we introduce \textbf{EgoIntent}, a pre-outcome micro-step benchmark constructed from Ego4D source videos~\cite{grauman2022ego4d}.
+We manually identify and annotate 3,014 steps from 32 egocentric videos across 15 indoor and outdoor daily-life scenarios.
+Each step is described along three complementary dimensions: \textit{\localcolor{Local Intent (What)}}, the immediate goal within the current step; \textit{\proceduralcolor{Procedural Intent (Why)}}, the functional role of that step in the broader procedure; and \textit{\nextcolor{Next-Plan (Next)}}, the action most likely to follow.
+As summarized in \figref{fig:method}, models observe only the visible prefix ending immediately before the outcome-revealing tail; the tail and all subsequent frames remain hidden.

+We evaluate 15 representative MLLMs with reference-based semantic scores and complementary reference-free diagnostics~\cite{liao2026benchmark}.
+Human baselines and Judge validation establish the answerability of the three dimensions and the reliability boundary of automatic evaluation.
+Controlled studies on four representative models further reveal a counterintuitive gap between intent prediction and temporal reasoning: only one model benefits significantly from correct frame order, a single boundary frame outperforms the full ordered clip for three models, and additional history often reduces performance.
+These results show that a model can produce plausible intent predictions without robustly integrating temporal evidence throughout a multistep procedure.

-In summary, our main contributions are as follows: \begin{itemize} \item We present EgoIntent, a benchmark for step-level intent understanding in egocentric videos, covering three complementary dimensions: local intent, global intent, and next-step plan.
+In summary, our main contributions are as follows: \begin{itemize} \item We present EgoIntent, a manually constructed benchmark of 3,014 pre-outcome micro-steps for jointly understanding \localcolor{Local Intent}, \proceduralcolor{Procedural Intent}, and \nextcolor{Next-Plan} in egocentric videos of diverse procedural activities.